amiller68/Crypto/Proj1/part1.md

 We think that 10 and 18 may be homophonic ciphers.
 They did not seem like it could be broken with any kind of frequency analysis, and they have a lot of bigrams.
 It is possible that they have the same key but more analysis is needed.

+- 3, 4, 12

+These ciphers all seem to be homophonic ciphers, based on them being only made up of decimal numbers, which statistically disqualifies them from being the result of an XOR operation.

+After running our analysis, these cipher texts all seem to use key codes of length 3.
+They all have trigram alphabets of about the same size as that of the English language (29, 36, and 29 codes, respectively).
+Additionally, all of these alphabets generate code frequency histograms consistent with the letter frequency histogram of the English language.

+We noticed that this cipher text is made up of only de

 **One Time Pad Ciphers:**
 - 2, 13